 - D.1.
 Required Private School Allocation Reservation GMS will calculate the required amount of funds to be reserved for participating private schools by multiplying A.2. by C.1. - E. Participating Private School Allocations Use this section to list each private school in the district that indicated that they wish to participate in the Title II-A Program.
 For each participating private school, provide the total enrollment students attending the private school.
 Based on the proportionate share calculated above and the enrollment of each participating private school, GMS will calculate the allocation amount (equitable share) for each participating private school.
-Remember that funds are not given directly to private schools, but are used to provide services for private school students.
+Remember that funds are not given directly to private schools, but are used to support teachers and leaders of private schools students.